13pixlar/gravity-forms-sticky-form/README.md

 <h5>Some fields do not get updated</h5>

 There is a bug in the Gravity Forms api that prevent fields from getting saved in the entry.
-I have patched the bug and submitted the patch to Gravity Forms.
+This will supposedly get fixed in Gravity Forms 1.9.
 In the meantime, download an <a href="https://downloads.wordpress.org/plugin/gravity-forms-sticky-form.1.0.1.zip">earlier version</a> of this plugin, (that uses a different way to save the entries) or apply the patch manually to `plugins/gravityforms/includes/api.php`

 On line `510`, remove
 ```PHP